Skip to content

 Name Type Description Default

 Vocabulary size of the CaLM model.
-Defines the number of different tokens that can be represented by the inputs_ids passed when calling [CaLmModel].
+Defines the number of different tokens that can be represented by the input_ids passed when calling [CaLmModel].
+Defaults to 131 if codon=True else 26.

 Dimensionality of the encoder layers and the pooler layer.